slashdotdash/implementing-cqrs-in-elixir/design-decisions/exceptions.md

 ## Broken invariants

-Aggregate roots should protect themselves against commands that would cause an invariant to be broken.
+An aggregate root should protect itself against commands that would cause an invariant to be broken.
 Raising an exception would be an appropriate response.

 ## Invalid commands